Malta

 Corporate - Significant developments

-Last reviewed - 11 August 2023The following are some of the more recent significant developments that were introduced in Maltese tax law:
+Last reviewed - 24 September 2024The following are some of the more recent significant developments that were introduced in Maltese tax law:

-- Following a period of consultation, the Transfer Pricing Rules, 2022 were published in November 2022 and shall apply for basis years commencing on or after 1 January 2024.
+- Transfer Pricing Rules were published in November 2022 and apply for basis years commencing on or after 1 January 2024.
 Further information on the Transfer Pricing Rules is set out under Transfer pricing in the Group taxation section.

 - The possibility of setting up protected/segregated cell companies in the aviation and shipping sectors remains an option under Maltese law.
 Such cell companies allow for the possibility of segregating vessels or aircraft portfolios within the same corporate entity, thus segregating the risks and benefits attributable to the particular cell, without affecting the risks and benefits attributable to other cells within the same cell company.